denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

-and to share in scientific advancement and its benefits."[^rights]<sup>,</sup>[^27] Her language---our language---evokes also the "unquiet" history of the public library.[^battles] I call this small, scrappy groups of artists, academics, librarians, and technologists "free" to evoke the history of "free and public" libraries and to appeal also to the intellectual legacy of the free software movement: as Richard Stallman famously put it "free as in free speech not as in free beer."[^stallman]
+and to share in scientific advancement and its benefits."[^rights]<sup>,</sup>[^27] Her language---our language---evokes also the "unquiet" history of the public library.[^battles] I call this small, scrappy group of artists, academics, librarians, and technologists "free" to evoke the history of "free and public" libraries and to appeal also to the intellectual legacy of the free software movement: as Richard Stallman famously put it "free as in free speech not as in free beer."[^stallman]